 Body mechanics during treatment (maximum 20 points)

-- Therapist needs to use their body in a way that enhances the effectiveness of the massage techniques
+- Therapist needs to use their body to prevent injury to self & enhances the effectiveness of the massage techniques

-- Therapists may want to use the lower body, not only arm, shoulders and upper body
+- Therapists may want to use the power from their lower body, not rely only on arm, shoulders and upper body strength

-- Therapists hands are usually relaxed and responding to models body contour
+- Therapists hands are usually relaxed and responding to client / models body contour

-- Therapists hands are relaxed to palpate model’s body
+- Therapists hands are relaxed & responsive in order to palpate model’s body

 - Avoid using posture and positions that are uncomfortable